28 October 1957

 28 December 2001

-Joining Julian on stage to pay their tribute are, among others, actor Frank Thornton and actress June Whitfield, while broadcaster Jonathan Ross sends a recorded message.
+Joining Julian on stage to pay tribute are, among others, actor Frank Thornton and actress June Whitfield, while broadcaster Jonathan Ross sends a recorded message.

 *obviously the pre-1970 subjects were surprised by a different coloured book - see the Big Red Book feature for full details